Italian Sausage, Tomato, and Pesto Soup

 - Squeeze the sausage out of casings and cook until nicely browned, breaking apart with a metal turner as the sausage cooks.

 - Add browned sausage to the soup pot.

 - Add the other 2 tsp. of olive oil to the frying pan, then cook the onions for 3-4 minutes, or until they are starting to soften.

 - Add the minced garlic and cook 1-2 minutes more.

 - Add the onion and garlic to the soup pot.

-- Deglaze the frying pan with about 1 cup of stock from the pot, adding that back to the soup.
+- Deglaze the frying pan with about 1 cup of soup from the pot and scrape off browned bits from the pan, then add that back into the soup.

 - Let this simmer on low heat for 15-20 minutes.

-- Add the macaroni, stir, and continue to simmer the soup for 15-20 minutes more, or until the macaroni is soft.
+- Add the macaroni or frozen cauliflower rice, stir, and continue to simmer the soup for 15-20 minutes more, or until the macaroni or cauliflower rice is soft.

-- Stir in the chopped fresh or frozen basil and cook 5 minutes more.
+- Stir in the basil pesto and cook 5 minutes more.

 - Serve hot, with freshly grated Parmesan cheese if desired.